 If you’re ready to open a bank account, whether it’s a checking or a savings account, you’ll have choices of doing so at a brick-and-mortar bank, an online bank, or a credit union.
 Typically, working with an online bank will be your quickest option, with an account potentially being set up in just a few minutes.
 The same process at a physical bank can take an hour (not including travel time), and you will possibly then need to wait for approval of your application.
 Depending on your needs, you may find that an online bank is able to get you up and running, ready to receive funds, and pay your expenses in the shortest possible time, which can be super-convenient in today’s hectic world.

 SoFi: Online Banking to Suit Your Needs

 SoFi Bank, N.A. knows you don’t have time to wait in line and meet with a bank representative for half an hour, an hour, or more just to open an account.
 That’s why we’re ready to help you open an bank account online as quickly and easily as possible, with just a few clicks.
 What’s more, you can benefit by getting your paycheck up to two days early, paying no account or overdraft fees, and reaching your financial goals more quickly.
-Even more reason to check us out: We are offering checking and savings accounts with 1.00% APY.
+Even more reason to check us out: We are offering checking and savings accounts with a competitive APY.

 What do I need to open a bank account?